 By default, all pods in an AKS cluster can send and receive traffic without limitations.
 For improved security, you may want to define rules that control the flow of traffic.
 Backend applications are often only exposed to required frontend services, or database components are only accessible to the application tiers that connect to them.

-Network policy is a Kubernetes feature currently in preview in AKS that lets you control the traffic flow between pods.
+Network policy is a Kubernetes feature available in AKS that lets you control the traffic flow between pods.
 You can choose to allow or deny traffic based on settings such as assigned labels, namespace, or traffic port.
 Network security groups are more for the AKS nodes, not pods.
 The use of network policies is a more suitable, cloud-native way to control the flow of traffic.
 As pods are dynamically created in an AKS cluster, the required network policies can be automatically applied.

 For more information, see Secure traffic between pods using network policies in Azure Kubernetes Service (AKS).

 For associated best practices, see Best practices for network connectivity and security in AKS.